unicode-org/message-format-wg/docs/why_mf_next.md

   grammatical agreement requires words outside select / plural to change.
   See https://en.wikipedia.org/wiki/Agreement_(linguistics)
 - Patterns in the date / time / number placeholders are bad i18n, should use skeletons
-- Unable to support gender selection.
+- Unable to support gender selection well.
   Using existing formatters such as `select` doesn't account for the grammatical needs of different gender categories across languages.
   Tools have no way to know what modifications are needed